 - "D" Restrictions require the license holder to wear an artificial limb while operating a motor vehicle. - "E" Restrictions allow ONLY the operation of a motor vehicle with an automatic transmission. - "F" Restrictions allow ONLY the operation of a motor vehicle equipped with both left and right outside rear view mirrors. - "G" Restrictions restrict driving to daylight hours.
 No driving after sunset is permitted. - "I" Restrictions allow for restrictions not covered by other more specific restriction codes.
-It may involve a restriction, for instance, on mileage, speed, or alcohol or drug use following a doctor's medical regimen. - "J" Restrictions make a Wyoming driver license issued without a photo valid. - "K" Restrictions are for CDL holders who are only involved in intrastate driving and who are under 21 years of age or have a disqualifying medical or visual condition. - "L" Restrictions allow operation of a vehicle without air brakes by a person does not take or pass the air brake written test or who passes the skills test in a vehicle that does not have air brakes - "M" Restrictions allow the operation of Class B buses for Class A license holders with "P" Endorsements who either "grandfathered" or skills tested for Class "B" buses. - "N" Restrictions allow the operation of Class C buses for Class A or B license holders with "P" Endorsements who either "grandfathered" or skills tested for Class "C" buses. - "O" Restrictions disallow the operation of tractor-trailer combinations by those who pass skills tests in Class "A" vehicles in which the pulling units only have a GVWR of 26,000 lbs. or less. - "R" Restrictions mean the license holder may ONLY operate a "motorcycle" vehicle equipped with four wheels and only for recreation. - "Y" Restrictions mean the license holder must submit a Driver Vision Evaluation form, completed by an eye specialist, every year. - "Z" restrictions mean the license holder must submit a Driver Medical Evaluation form, completed by a physician or medical specialist, every year.
+It may involve a restriction, for instance, on mileage, speed, or alcohol or drug use following a doctor's medical regimen. - "J" Restrictions make a Wyoming driver license issued without a photo valid. - "K" Restrictions limit a commercial driver to operate a commercial vehicle intrastate only (within the borders of Wyoming).
+Examples: commercial drivers under 21 years of age or commercial drivers who have a disqualifying medical or visual condition. - "L" Restrictions allow operation of a vehicle without air brakes by a person does not take or pass the air brake written test or who passes the skills test in a vehicle that does not have air brakes - "M" Restrictions allow the operation of Class B buses for Class A license holders with "P" Endorsements who either "grandfathered" or skills tested for Class "B" buses. - "N" Restrictions allow the operation of Class C buses for Class A or B license holders with "P" Endorsements who either "grandfathered" or skills tested for Class "C" buses. - "O" Restrictions disallow the operation of tractor-trailer combinations by those who pass skills tests in Class "A" vehicles in which the pulling units only have a GVWR of 26,000 lbs. or less. - "R" Restrictions mean the license holder may ONLY operate a "motorcycle" vehicle equipped with four wheels and only for recreation. - "V" variance, must have variance letter or SPE certificate in possession.
+CDL only. - "Y" Restrictions mean the license holder must submit a Driver Vision Evaluation form, completed by an eye specialist, every year. - "Z" restrictions mean the license holder must submit a Driver Medical Evaluation form, completed by a physician or medical specialist, every year.